 4. This is the holes created from the wing needle.

-This is how I thread the nylon sewing thread.
-This method will help to prevent the short tail from coming off from the eye of the needle.
+- This is how I thread the nylon sewing thread.
+This method will help to prevent the short tail coming off from the eye of the needle.
 It is optional and you may do the normal way of threading.